 My fireplace is now bright, crisp and clean; exactly the look I wanted.
 To create this look I chose to paint the inside of the fireplace (the firebox) black.
-Painting it black helps it recede so that it's not the focal point of the fireplace.
+Painting it black helps it recede so your eye wanders over the entire fireplace instead.